 - Drill or Screwdriver

-Step one: Decide where the board will go on the wood shutters to create the shelf.
+Decide where the board will go on the wood shutters to create the shelf.
 I recommend choosing a place close to the bottom of the shutters so you can easily secure the corner braces.
 Place the corner braces in the desired spot and use a permanent marker to mark where the holes are.

-Step two: Make pilot holes where you marked the holes in step one.
+Make pilot holes where you marked the holes in step one.

-Step three: First screw the corner brace to the pallet board.
+First, screw the corner brace to the pallet board.
 Then screw the brace onto the shutter.
 The pilot holes make this process much easier to do!

-Step five: Screw the D rings to the back of the shutter.
+Screw the D rings to the back of the shutter.
 This will help you easily hang your new wall art!